deepakhakare1/paymentsportal-paymentsportal-API/README.md

 Notes & guidance

 The code uses UTC for CreatedAt and reference date.
 If you need local-time references, adjust DateTime.UtcNow usage.

 For production and high concurrency, replace the SQLite + DailySequence approach with a DB-native sequence or a stored procedure to guarantee atomic sequence generation at scale.

 Add authentication/authorization before exposing to the public.

+Testing idempotency / sample flow

+1. POST with clientRequestId = GUID-A → response returns a payment with Reference PAY-YYYYMMDD-0001.

+2. POST again with same clientRequestId = GUID-A → server returns the same payment (no new DB row).

+3. POST with clientRequestId = GUID-B → returns PAY-YYYYMMDD-0002 for same day.

+4. Update / Delete endpoints behave as normal.